-At times, situations (such as geographic constraints) may occur that make it difficult or impossible for a Steering Committee member to vote at some meetings.
-Therefore, a Committee member may decide to grant a proxy to a third party in order to ensure that his or her vote is cast.
+At times, situations (such as geographic constraints) may occur that make it difficult or impossible for a CoC to vote at some meetings.

-The Committee member who wishes a third party to vote for him or her will issue the third party a written proxy statement.
+The CoC who wishes to use a third party to vote for the respective CoC will issue the third party a written proxy statement.
 A copy of the written proxy statement shall be forwarded to the one of the co-chairs at least 24 hours in advance of the meeting date on which the proxy shall be placed in effect.